CS5008-khoury-lionelle/TeamActivities/Module12/README.md

 You can also use the Visualization tool provided by the University of San Francisco to visualize Dijkstra's algorithm (link in the resources section).

 ## Running the Code
 Once you have a good understanding of the algorithm and the code, it is time to run tests.
-You can do this my loading tests.py into the interactive python environment.
+You can do this by loading tests.py into the interactive python environment.

-You can do this via the command line with
+You can do this via the command line with:

 ```bash
 $ python3 -i tests.py
 ```

-This will load the tests.py file into the interactive python environment, which intern imports the graph.py and shortest_path.py files.
+This will load the tests.py file into the interactive python environment, which in turn imports the graph.py and shortest_path.py files.
 From here, you can run various commands such as

 ```python
 >>> test_small()